UrielHabboServer/Uriel/README.md

 * Easy packet creation & handling.
 * Both a plugin system & a scripting system to allow for easy & powerful customisation.
 * A powerful, yet easy to use, permission system, similar to Minecraft's.
-* Easy migration via an utility to convert from Arcturus Morningstar.

 ## Initial Roadmap
 * [x] Handshake & Authentication